kizunanocoin/docs/docs/commands/rpc-protocol.md

 **Optional "block"**

 _version 21.0+_
-A valid Nano block (string or JSON).
+A valid KIZUNANO COIN block (string or JSON).
 Using the optional `json_block` is recommended.
 If provided and `difficulty` or `multiplier` are both not given, RPC processor tries to calculate the appropriate difficulty threshold based on ledger data.
 ***Note:*** block should be the one where the resulting work value will be used, not the previous block.

 **Optional "json_block"**